lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     In order to impose a force to the edges of the CNT, let us isolate the atoms from the two edges of the CNT and place them into different groups.
     Later, the displacement will be applied to the atoms of the edges.
-    Add the following lines to the input script :
+    Add the following lines to the input script:

 .. code-block:: lammps
     :caption: *to be copied in input.lammps*